clux/kubecon2022/source/slides.md

 notes:
-- basically reimaginings of: client-go, controller-runtime, kubebuilder, for the rust world
-- tons of people have helped make kube support almost as wide as the go land
+- a rust ecosystem for kubernetes apps; client-go, controller-runtime, kubebuilder
 - managed in a single repo that's versioned together
 - facade crate called `kube` where you can enable exactly the subset of that that you want
-- CNCF sandbox
+- tons of people have helped make kube support almost as wide as the go land

 ---
 <img src="./rust-logo.png" height="200px">​